ERP · Frisco

 Exactly what you get

 You get a finance core you trust plus a layer that respects how a Frisco district earns: a lease and percentage-rent engine, an event ledger tied to the venue calendar, and a cost-allocation engine that spreads parking and common-area costs across arms inside the close.
 It ships in phases so your property books are live and reconciled before the heavier event and capital-project logic comes online.
-Scope it next to your inventory management software, accounting software, and business intelligence dashboards so the four share one data model.
+Scope it next to your inventory management software, accounting software, and business intelligence (BI) dashboards so the four share one data model.

 How to choose a developer in Frisco